choaticvoyager/Object-Oriented-Design-and-Programming---Java/S3 - 21th of March, 2025/Report - Session_03.md

   **Solution:** Inserted ';' at the end of the line.

 - **Error:** name is not public in Person; cannot be accessed from outside package in `System.out.println("Name: "+p1.name)`
-  **Solution:** Added the public access modifier to the name variable to make it accessible outside the class.
+  **Solution:** Added the public access modifier to the name variable to make it accessible outside the package.

 ## 7. Conclusion

 ### App.java (Packages a&b)
-- Adding package names with the class name prevents conflicts when instantiating similar classes from different packages.
+- Adding package name with the class name prevents conflicts when instantiating similar classes from different packages.
-- Import statements allow access to classes from other packages.
+- Import statements allow access to classes from different packages.

 ### App.java (Invoice App)
 - Access modifiers control visibility of classes and their members across packages.